|Skull and Rifles|

 - - "Money Makes the World Go Round", from the 1966 musical Cabaret

-The Dread Corsairs or Corsairs, is a Quantum minor faction; a group of highly dangerous modern pirates formed to bring a new golden age of piracy in the face of increasingly militarized waters.
+The Dread Corsairs or Corsairs, is a Quantum minor faction; a group of highly dangerous modern pirates formed to bring a new golden age of corsairdom in the face of increasingly militarized waters.
 Though at first starting in the warm waters of the Indian Ocean, this band of pirates and brigands has expanded to nearly every major body of water with sea access in the world, sometimes even being bold enough to engage in coastal attacks.

 At a Glance